Mathis-6/AutoUpdate/README.md

 ## Features

-For now, these 12 programs are supported :
+For now, these 14 programs are supported :
-- Notepad++
+- MKVToolNix
 - PuTTY
 - AnyDesk
-- Veracrypt
 - 7-Zip
-- HxD
+- 7-Zip-Zstandard
 - Python
-- MKVToolNix
 - VLC
+- Notepad++
+- Veracrypt
 - ImageGlass
 - OpenVPN
 - qBittorrent
+- HxD
+- Process Hacker 2

 ## How it works